DanielMistrik/Intro2Blockchain/chapters/baad/citations.md

 # Citations
-The following list is composed of the sources we used in this chapter.
+The following list is composed of the sources we used to build this chapter.
 We deem these sources credible.
 Reference style is APA.

 * Drescher, D. (2017).
 Blockchain Basics: A Non-Technical Introduction in 25 Steps (1st ed.).
 Apress.